Trump Border Czar Defends School, Church Raids As Agencies Target Chicago - UrduPoint

 Asked about the rule change, Tom Homan, who was tapped to oversee Trump's hard-line immigration agenda, said Sunday it sends a clear message.

-"There's consequences of entering the country illegally.
-If we don't show there's consequences, you're never going to fix the border problem," Homan, who is the former head of US Immigration and Customs Enforcement (ICE), told ABC News's "This Week" program.
+"There are consequences of entering the country illegally.
+If we don't show there's consequences, you're never going to fix the border problem," Homan, who is also the former head of US Immigration and Customs Enforcement (ICE), told ABC News's "This Week" program.

-Such actions would nonetheless be made on a "case by case" basis, he said.
+But Trump has been unhappy with the number of arrests so far and has directed federal immigration officials to meet higher detention quotas, the Washington Post reported Sunday.

-If there's a "national security threat or a public safety threat that's in one of these facilities, then it should be an option," he said.
+It said he was ordering ICE to raise the arrest numbers from a few hundred a day to at least 1,200 to 1,500, citing people with knowledge of internal briefings.

 - 'Enhanced targeted operations' -